canal8064/Awesome-privacy/README.md

 - [SearX](https://searx.space/) - No logging IF self-hosted

 # [Privacy Email](https://github.com/trying559/Internet-privacy-guide#Privacy-Email):
-Keep in mind that E-MAIL is an insecure protocol by design and if you are looking for defnitive privacy you probably should not be using this protocol at all
+Keep in mind that E-MAIL is an insecure protocol by design and if you are looking for definitive privacy you probably should not be using this protocol at all.

 - [Tutanota](https://tutanota.com/) - Open source , Available on all platforms